transloadit/uppy/website/src/_posts/2020-08-companion-2.0.md

 published: false
 ---

-Companion 2.0 is here! 🎉 After maintaining and improving the 1.x series for over a year, we're releasing a Major version bump on the Companion package.
-Why you ask?
-Well, the drive on this release is mainly towards fixing some terminology inconsistencies and aligning with Node.js LTS to ease the maintenance burden.
+We are happy to announce version 2.0 of Companion! 🎉 After maintaining and improving the 1.x series for over a year, we're now releasing a major version bump on the Companion package.
+The drive on this release is mainly towards fixing some terminology inconsistencies and aligning with Node.js LTS to ease the maintenance burden.

-So what are the changes you'd expect to see on Companion 2.0?
+So what are the changes you can expect with Companion 2.0?

 ## Node >= v10

-Node.js 8.x has reached End-of-life, and in turn Companion 2.0 drops support for Node.js 6.x, Node.js 8.x and now requires that you run at least Node.js 10.20.1.
+Node.js 8.x has reached end-of-life.
+Consequently, Companion 2.0 has dropped support for Node.js 6.x and Node.js 8.x, and now requires that you run at least Node.js 10.20.1.

-## Renamed Provider Options
+## Renamed provider options

-Pre 2.0 there were inconsistencies in relation to the Provider names.
-In some places, the Google Drive provider was referred to as *google* (e.g in `providerOptions`) and in some other places, it was referred to as *drive* (e.g the server endpoints `/drive/list`).
-In Companion 2.0 it is now made to have the consistent name *drive* everywhere.
-Similarly the OneDrive provider is made to have the consistent name *onedrive* for the same reason.
+Pre 2.0, there were inconsistencies in relation to the provider names.
+In some places, the Google Drive provider was referred to as *google* (e.g., in `providerOptions`) while in some other places, it was referred to as *drive* (e.g., the server endpoints `/drive/list`).
+Companion 2.0 now consistently uses the name *drive* everywhere.
+Similarly, the OneDrive provider was made to have the consistent name *onedrive*.

 ## Changed Redirect URIs

-Still on consistent naming, we have made some changes to the redirect URIs supplied during the OAuth process.
-For example, for Google Drive, the old redirect URI was of the form `https://mycompanionwebsite.tld/connect/google/callback`.
+On the topic of consistent naming, we have also made some changes to the redirect URIs supplied during the OAuth process.
+For example, in the case of Google Drive, the form of the old redirect URI was `https://mycompanionwebsite.tld/connect/google/callback`.
 In Companion 2.0, this is now changed to `https://mycompanionwebsite.tld/drive/redirect`.
-This is a Breaking Change and it means you would need to make these corresponding changes to your redirect URIs on your Providers' API Dashboards.
+This is a Breaking Change: you will need to make the corresponding changes to your redirect URIs on your Providers' API Dashboards.

 ## Compatibility with Uppy 1.x client